AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

 >[!NOTE]
 >
->This list is not comprehensive.
+>* This list is not comprehensive.
 Each of these object lists can also appear on a report or a dashboard.
+For example, a Project report or a dashboard that contains a Project report also displays a list of projects.
->For example, a Project report or a dashboard that contains a Project report also displays a list of projects.
+>* In this list, "select" means that you need to click the name of the item, not the checkbox to the left of the name.

 <table style="table-layout:auto">
  <col>